AutodeskGames/stingray-docs/source/stingray_help/animation/animation_controllers/clip_state_properties.md

 <dt>Never Twice in a Row</dt>

-<dd>Every loop iteration, a new animation is picket at random.
+<dd>Every loop iteration, a new animation is picked at random.
 To avoid repetition, the same animation is never picked for two loop iterations in a row.</dd>
 </dl></dd>

 </dl>